sonertari/SSLproxy/README.md

 For example, SSL options of a connection cannot be changed after the SSL connection is established.
-So, normally SSL type of rules cannot modify SSL options of a connection, but you can use the ReconnectSSL option to reconnect the server side of an SSL connection to enforce the SSL options in the SSL type of filtering rules.
-In other words, the ReconnectSSL option allows for using the SNI and CN fields in stuctured filtering rules to match SSL connections and change their SSL configuration.
+So, normally SSL type of rules cannot modify SSL options of a connection, but you can use the `ReconnectSSL` option to reconnect the server side of an SSL connection to enforce the SSL options in the SSL type of filtering rules.
+In other words, the `ReconnectSSL` option allows for using the SNI and CN fields in stuctured filtering rules to match SSL connections and change their SSL configuration.

 #### Macro support

-Macro expansion is supported.
-The `Define` option can be used for defining macros to be used in filtering rules.
-Macro names must start with a `$` sign.
+Macro expansion is supported:

+- The `Define` option can be used for defining macros to be used in filtering rules.
+- Macro names must start with a `$` sign.
-The macro name must be followed by words separated by spaces.
+- The macro name must be followed by words separated by spaces.

 #### Substring matching